 - RAID 1 appears as two disks but each of those virtual disks contains two disks, one of which has a copy of the other disk.
 You lose no data if a disk fails and the speed is the same as a single disk.

 - RAID 5 appears as one disk, simultaneously writes to three disks and uses one disk for data validation.
 You should able to recover your data if a disk fails.
-It is three times faster than a single disk.
+It is about twice as fast as a single disk.

 - RAID 10 appears as one disk, simultaneously writes to two disks and uses two disks for data validation.
 You should able to recover your data if a disk fails and maybe also if two disks fail, depending on which ones.
 It is twice as fast as a single disk.

 - Some people have experienced problems with the reliability of HDD RAID but this has improved over the years, and SSD RAID should be more reliable than HDD RAID

 So how do these disks compare for speed?
 Let’s have a race to find out.